hect1k/nvd/README.md

 # CVE History API & National Vulnerability Database Frontend

 ## Overview
 This repository provides a complete solution for interacting with CVE (Common Vulnerabilities and Exposures) data through a backend API and a frontend interface.
 The **CVE History API** enables secure access to CVE data with JWT-based authentication and supports querying, filtering, and exporting CVE data.
 The **National Vulnerability Database Frontend** is a web-based user interface built with **Next.js** and **Tailwind CSS**, designed to interact with the backend API.
-Both the backend and frontend are now included in a single repository and can be managed using Docker Compose for easier setup and deployment.
+Both the backend and frontend are now included in a single repository.

 ---
 > [!NOTE]